-1 Executive summary 3 2 Introduction 3 3 Background: key challenges and road space interventions 4 3.1 The impact of tourism and urban regeneration 4 3.2 Urban vision and the SUMP 5 3.3 Key 'game-changers' in mobility provision: Monthly pass and micro-mobil ity services 6 4 Motivations for contestation 7 4.1 The continued influence of Lisbon's car culture 7 4.2 From planning to practice 9 4.3 Urban regeneration and impacts on inequalities 10 5 Participation in decision-making processes and public delibe ration11 5.1 Participatory approach to mobility planning 11 5.2 Digitalisation and 'politics of open data' 13 5.3 Use of social media for public debate and awareness 14 5.4 The vision and the city branding 15 6 Conclusions 15 6.1 The importance of 'the political' in allocating road space 15 6.2 Strategic challenges and opportunities for road space reallocation 16 7 Interviews 17 8 References 18
+1 Executive summary 3 2 Introduction 3 3 Background: key challenges and road space interventions 4 3.1 The impact of tourism and urban regeneration 4 3.2 Urban vision and the SUMP 5 3.3 Key 'game-changers' in mobility provision: Monthly pass and micro-mobility services 6 3.4 What changes to be expected in transport following the election of a new mayor?
+7 4 Motivations for contestation 7 4.1 The continued influence of Lisbon's car culture 8 4.2 From planning to practice 9 4.3 Urban regeneration and impacts on inequalities 10 5 Participation in decision-making processes and public deliberation 11 5.1 Participatory approach to mobility planning 12 5.2 Digitalisation and 'politics of open data' 13 5.3 Use of social media for public debate and awareness 14 5.4 The vision and the city branding 15 6 Conclusions 16 6.1 The importance of 'the political' in allocating road space 16 6.2 Strategic challenges and opportunities for road space reallocation 17 7 Interviews 18 8 References 19

 Streets are contested spaces, as different actors and stakeholders hold differing views on how space should be allocated across different transport modes and non-transport activities.
 Based on interviews with a range of stakeholders and non-government actors, this section examines the claims that are made by different actors, regarding the allocation and use of road space.
 It also explores the ways in which different stakeholders mobilise their claims, to government actors or the wider public.
-It complements the work done on organizational, institutional and political dimensions of road space reallocation1.
+It complements the work done on organizational, institutional and political dimensions of road space reallocation.
+The content of this city portrait has been updated by the Sciences Po team throughout the project's lifetime to include developments taking place since July 2019, including a changed political outlook and measures adopted in the context of the COVID-19 crisis.

 Lisbon is witnessing a key transition in the city's approach to urban planning, triggered by the sustainability challenges, the impact of tourism and shared-mobility technologies.
-The regeneration of the city centre brought into many resources the Portuguese capital.
+The regeneration of the city centre brought many resources into the Portuguese capital.
 However, it has also created new challenges in re-allocating road space.
 For this reason, the municipality's vision focuses on improving the mobility system and reducing the number of cars circulating in the streets.
 This vision has resulted in contestation from some segments of the population, who disagree with the approach to reduce cars, or the broader socio-spatial changes in Lisbon.
 Although, the municipality's inclusive approach to stakeholders limits the possibilities for non-government actors to contest decisions.
 While the overarching vision and agenda for road space allocation is set by the city's leaders, Lisbon still has a broad space for deliberation, where many actors participate in, and contribute to decision making by mobilising expertise and making their views heard.
 Expert knowledge is an important input to decision making: it is deployed in key actors' discourses and practices, where media - and in particular social networks - are crucial tools to promote the municipality's vision.
 In addition to this, the city's branding strategy is also significant.
 It aims to attract investment and increase tourism, while also providing a cohesive political vision within the city for key stakeholders to work together.
 This also has some effect to reduce contestation, by providing a shared vision of success and bringing the interests of diverse stakeholders into alignment.